janaSunrise/AIO-API-discord-bots/README.md

 ## AIO API

-The only api you'll ever need to make your discord bot spicy, fun and stand out.
+The only APII you'll ever need to make your discord bot spicy, fun and stand out.

-**NOTE**: The environments shown in the deployment tab isn't real, and we aren't using it.
+**NOTE**: The environments shown in the deployment tab is not being used.
-We have our own server, where we are hosting the app.
-Please kindly ignore it.
+We have the app hosted on our own server, please ignore it.

 ## About